On this page:

 If you used the Mainframe to access vital records as of December 2012, you may already have an OVERS account under your OR number or Mainframe ID.
 Speak to your supervisor.
 Otherwise, follow the steps below to sign up.

-- Complete the OVERS Enrollment Form for state users (updated 01/2013).
-You must include your state email address.
+- Complete the OVERS Enrollment Form for state users (updated 05/2014).
+You must include your state email address as well as your OR number, RACF ID, or P number.
 Please do not alter this form.
 Handwritten signatures only.

 - A Center for Health Statistics employee will notify you by email when your account is created.
 You can start using OVERS upon receiving your username and password.